arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 # List available carriers and devices
 sudo arduino-linux-config carrier list
 ```
-This above command will print the available carriers and supported devices as follows:
+The command above will print the available carriers and supported devices as follows:

 ```bash
 CARRIER          DEVICE     OPTIONS